oils-for-unix/oils/doc/osh-help.md

 - `bin/osh` runs `~/.config/oil/oshrc`
 - `bin/oil` runs `~/.config/oil/oilrc`

-Pass --rcfile /dev/null to disable this behavior.
+Pass --rcfile /dev/null or --norc to disable the startup file.

-If the --rcdir flag is specified, all files in that folder will be executed on startup.
+If the --rcdir flag is specified, files in that folder will be executed on startup.
-Othewise:
+Otherwise:

 - `bin/osh` runs everything in `~/.config/oil/oshrc.d/`
 - `bin/oil` runs everything in `~/.config/oil/oilrc.d/`

+Pass --norc to disable the startup directory.

 <h4 id="startup">Startup Files</h4>